delete/cool-compiler/README.md

 Web app:

-> Only lexical and syntatic analyzers is working in web app for now.
+> Only lexical and syntatic analyzers are working in web app for now.

 `python2 app.py`